najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 3/README.md

 ## 📘 Task Description

 This assignment must be done in a group consisting of 3 members which has been arranged by our lecturer.
 We need to solve all the questions by writing them neatly and readily on the plain A4 paper.
-However, because the due date is on our midterm break, we need to send it through eLearning as a soft copy.
 From this assignment, we have been required to : <br>
 - View and understand the provided questions.
-- Answer all 7 questions :
+- Answer all 6 questions :
-  - list down the element, domain and range of R. Also, draw the diagraph of the relation and determine whether the relation is assymetric or not.
-  - list all possible member of R and justify the answer.
-  - construct the matrix of relation, list in-degrees and out-degrees of all vertices, and determine whether the relation is a partial order relation or not.
-  - determine whether the function is one–one, onto, or bijective.
-  - find the inverse and composition function.
-  - write the recurrence relation and use it to find the value of 𝑃5.
+  - show that at least 2 certificates share the same folder and the minimum number of people.
-  - write a recursive algorithm to calculate the nᵗʰ term of the sequence and trace the recursive steps to compute 𝑠4 .
+  - probability (question 2 to 6).
 - Write all the names of members of the group on the front page.
 - Submit the assignment as a soft copy through eLearning.